EbubeTheGoat/prescription_checking/README.md

 # Prescription Safety Checker
 # It is used to check prescriptions and send the results to your email.

-Prescriber Safety Checker is a robust healthcare technology application engineered to automate and secure the medical provider verification process.
-Designed for pharmacy informatics and clinical administrative workflows, the platform facilitates real-time credential validation, ensuring strict adherence to regulatory compliance and HIPAA security standards.
-By leveraging data-driven analytics and a scalable digital health architecture, this tool mitigates prescription fraud and enhances patient safety through precise National Provider Identifier (NPI) lookups and sanction monitoring.
-Whether integrated into an Electronic Health Record (EHR) ecosystem or used as a standalone clinical decision support tool, Prescriber Checker optimizes the integrity of the medication fulfillment cycle.
+Prescription Safety Checker is a robust healthcare technology application engineered to check prescriptions for contraindications and flag them.
+Designed for pharmacy informatics and clinical administrative workflows, the website helps to reduce possible contraindications in prescrptions and optionally send the information to you as an email.

 ![github readme](https://github.com/user-attachments/assets/5f0493c3-5ed6-4d45-bd7f-eedf3b3eb9ca)